Updated: Aug 18

 Without laboratory data, the bull's eye rash is the only clinical finding which can exclusively allow for a diagnosis.
 Direct and indirect approaches have been used when the bull's eye wasn't immediately identified.
 These include cultures and techniques that identify B. burgdorfer, as well as efforts to evaluate antibodies.

 Further, IgG and IgM can persist for years so are not an indication of ineffective treatment or chronic infection; therefore, repeated serologic testing for documentation of treatment effectiveness or cure is not recommended.
+My experience is that many will have positive IgG and most will have positive IgM.
+In most infections though IgM peaks after exposure and then drops off about four months while IgG is just peeking at that time.
+Lyme's is more a modulation of both IgM and IgG with no real perfect timing for identifying either.
 A new IgG enzyme-linked immunosorbent assay called the C6 peptide assay has comparable sensitivity and specify to the standard two-tier protocol.

 Treatment Considerations for Post-Treatment Lyme Disease